metamath/lamp-guide/docs/11/index.md

 However, there's no need to reorder these statements.

-**Note**: Every hypothesis and goal label is also  database label, so it *must* be unique in the database.
+**Note**: Every hypothesis and goal label is also a database label, so they *must* be unique if they are inserted into a final database.
-It cannot match a math symbol token (like `1`), assertion label, or hypothesis label.
+These labels cannot match a math symbol token (like `1`), assertion label, or hypothesis label.
 The convention in `set.mm`, as shown above, is for hypotheses to be labelled as the name of the goal + "." + an integer starting from 1.
-You don't have to worry about incorrect labels, though.
 Metamath-lamp validates labels you use
 (it currently hypotheses and
 [will soon validate goals](https://github.com/expln/metamath-lamp/issues/81)),